logo image

 1715 - Edzell Castle was in a run down state when the 1715 Jacobite Rising began.
 David Lindsay, Lord of Edzell, was a Jacobite supporter of James Stuart.

-David Lindsay then sold the castle to the 4th Earl of Panmure, a fellow Jacobite.
+David Lindsay then sold the Castle to the 4th Earl of Panmure, a fellow Jacobite.

 The Crown then took Edzell Castle and Lands off Lord Panmure, as they did most landowners that supported the Jacobite's.